DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 You will also need to update controllers.

 1\.
 The client side should receive tasks ordered by the **SortOrder** value.
-Add this line to DataController:
+Add the highlighted line to DataController:

 {{snippet	Controllers/DataController.cs}}
 ~~~js